(updated on 4/12/2021)

 Blue Cross Blue Shields are waiving the copays for the Telehealth session for now.

-Important things to Consider before you set up the appointment
+Important things to consider before you set up the appointment (updated on 4/12/2021)

-2. As I am updating this document now (5/18/2020), Governer Baker just announced the phase 1 opening.
-Please keep in mind that therapy is an ongoing process.
-When you start or return to psychotherapy now, please keep in mind that the stay-home order mighe end in a month but your psychotherapy is not.
+As more and more people are getting vaccinated and businesses are opening up, please keep in mind that therapy is an ongoing process building on the relationship with the provider.
+When you start or return to psychotherapy now, please keep in mind that the stay-home order might end in a month but your psychotherapy is not.
 So, here are some questions to ask when you seek therapy as a returning client or a new client.